jmorhardt/dyntable/README.md

 dyntable
 ========

 DynTable offers a lightweight, simplistic approach to rendering HTML tables for jQuery fans.
 It doesn't do inline editing or auto saving.
+It does not support multi-dimensional arrays as data input.
 It just renders (and, if you're into that, dynamically updates), an HTML table.
 It works great as a dynamic queue!
 No fluff, just simplicity.

 To use the plugin:
 <pre>